anypath/blockchain-info-plugin/README.md

             cd .. && forever server.js

-Once the server.js is started, the deposit and outgoing process will be running in the background.
+Once the server.js is started, the deposit and outgoing processes will be running in the background.